UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 :::{glue:figure} fig:07-howK
 :name: fig:07-howK

-Predicted values for house price (represented as a blue line) from KNN regression models for six different values for $K$.
+Predicted values for house price (represented as a orange line) from KNN regression models for six different values for $K$.
 :::

 +++